kimjonghoon/model2mysqlboard-using-DBCP/README.md

 For more information about DBCP, See  http://www.java-school.net/jdbc/Connection-Pool#DBCP

 ### Have to do
-Create a table and sequence in the SCOTT account as follows and insert test records.
+Create a table and insert test records as follows.

 	mysql --user=root --password mysql